recfab/repo42/kb/acg-kubernetes-fundamentals-course.md

-# Working through ACG Kubernetes Fundamentals Course
+# A Cloud Guru -  Kubernetes Fundamentals Course

 ## From the "What you'll learn in this course" slide